IBM/cloud-pak-deployer/sample-configurations/sample-dynamic/sample-descriptions/azure-aro.md

 ## Cloud Pak for Data

-Cloud Pak for Data 4.0 is installed in OpenShift project `zen-40`, pulling images from the entitled registry and referencing the OCS storage classes in OpenShift.
+Cloud Pak for Data 4.0 is installed in OpenShift project `cpd`, pulling images from the entitled registry and referencing the OCS storage classes in OpenShift.

 ### Cartridges